Tosyne25/Bank-Customer-Churn/README.md

 <img src="Multivariate 2.png">

 ## Observation/Conclusion
-* In this dataset, there were 10,000 participants, the male gender was more than the female with 5457 male participants as against 4543 female participants
+* In this dataset, there were 10,000 participants, the male gender was more than the female with 5457 male participants and 4543 female participants
 * France had the highest count of participants with about 5014 participants, 2509 participants from Germany and 2477 participants from Spain
 * About 79.63% (7963) participants are still with the bank and 20.37% (2037) of the participants had exited the bank.
 * About 7099 participants have Creditcards and 5151 active members among the participants.